 Peggy's and Bob's stories best describe the difficulty of the early years in Alberta and the culture shock they experienced in their new environment.
 Despite the hardship, two more children were born after arriving in Alberta.
 But William was not, alas, successful at farming, and had given it up (except as an occasional hobby) by 1934, at which point he moved to Calgary with Robina and their youngest children who were not out on their own yet.
 Four of their sons (John, Bill, Matt, and Bob) volunteered for service in the Canadian Army and went overseas during World War Two.
 Bob was underage when he signed up but he lied about his age and went anyway, driving a tank onto Juno Beach in the early hours of D-Day, and later participating in the liberation of Holland.
 Bill was a driver and took part in the evacuation of Dunkirk.
 Matt participated in the Allied invasion of Italy.
 John was a military policeman.
 The youngest son, Chuck, was too young to sign up during the war but he joined after the war was over, serving overseas in the post-war occupation force.
 All five sons came back from their service alive, though not entirely unscathed.

 William and Robina had marital problems, and they separated in 1940, though they never got divorced.
-William worked as a janitor, and during World War Two he was a sergeant in the Reserves in Calgary.
+William worked as a janitor and security guard for James Richardson and Sons in Calgary, and during World War Two he served as a sergeant in the Canadian Army Reserves in Calgary.
 He died fairly young, succumbing to gall bladder cancer in 1949 at the age of 59.
-Robina became manager/caretaker for an apartment building in Calgary but grew increasingly estranged from her children until she finally died of stomach cancer in 1963, aged 72.
+Robina lived on for thirteen more years as manager/caretaker for an apartment building in Calgary.
+She died of stomach cancer in 1963, aged 72.